webgme/webgme/docs/introduction/scope.rst

 Prerequisites
 -------------
-Although we try to explain the `underlying technologies that webgme depend on <dependencies.rst>`_, users are assumed to have a basic understanding of these.
+Although we try to explain the `underlying technologies that webgme depend on <../getting_started/dependencies.rst>`_, users are assumed to have a basic understanding of these.
 If not, it's recommended to use the internet and read up on the basics behind these technologies.
 In addition it's required that you have some experience in JavaScript, HTML5 and CSS3.
 It should be noted that unless you really need to customize the visualization, JavaScript will suffice.